TL;DR: A coin is the middle point in size between an atom and the USA.

 Two quick stories will help us visualise the minuscule world of the atoms.

 They start with the world’s most classic road trip, the coast to coast drive across the USA.

-It’s the trip made famous by the novelist Jack Kerouac and his Beat Generation of the late 1940’s.
+It’s the trip made famous by the novelist Jack Kerouac and his Beat Generation of artists in the late 1940’s.
 Countless travellers have followed in his footsteps since by hitchhiking or renting an old car and driving the four to five-day journey across the great American continent.

 All experiences are different, but something that everyone who completes this journey comes away with is a perspective of the prodigious size of the USA.

 Jack Kerouac writes in his novel about the experience:

 All that raw land that rolls in one unbelievable huge bulge over to the West Coast, and all that road going, all the people dreaming in the immensity of it.